-Le plus-que-parfait: the pluperfect in French
+Le plus-que-parfait: the Pluperfect in French

-What is the le plus-que-parfait?
+What is the plus-que-parfait?

-Le plus-que-parfait corresponds to the past perfect tense in English.
+The plus-que-parfait corresponds to the past perfect tense in English.
 We use it to talk about an action or situation that took place before another past action.
 The plus-que-parfait is often used when telling stories and anecdotes to provide background information on situations that occurred prior to the main action of the story.

 Lors du concours de talents, Louise a joué sans fautes un morceau difficile au violoncelle.